Why Did We Create This Booklet?

 What is Our Commitment to You?

 We expect all employees at UBS Bank (Canada) to comply with the law by not practicing coercive tied selling and provide training programs on acceptable sales practices.
 We urge you to let us know if you believe that you have experienced coercive tied selling in any dealings with us.
-You can find out how to contact us at the end of this information.
+You can find out how to contact us at the end of this brochure.

 Most businesses, including UBS Bank (Canada), look for tangible ways to show their interest in your business and appreciation for your loyalty.
 Sales practices, such as preferential pricing and bundling of products and services, offer potential and existing customers better prices or more favourable terms.
 These practices should not be confused with coercive tied selling, as defined by the Bank Act.
 Many of these practices will be familiar to you in your dealings with other businesses.